 But on a CAN bus system there are two advantages.

 Secondly, a CAN bus system gives you way more information about what’s wrong.
 You might get an error on the dash that says “light failure” or even “brake light failure”.
+This is much better than making you check everything every time there’s a weird behaviour.

 The part that’s frustrating about a CAN bus is that it can feel like it’s nannying you.
 In the past, if some sensor failed in the engine, you could use your brain and think “It’s the sensor that’s broken, not the bike”, and take your sweet time replacing that part or taking it to the mechanic.
 In the meantime, you’d have a functioning bike.